 2. Online Electronics Buyback Sites

-Another route for recycling computer monitors for money and offloading old devices is through online buyback marketplaces.
-These sites specialize in giving cash for used electronics, and some will even pay for items that are broken or outdated.
+Another way to recycle computer monitors for money and offload old devices is through online buyback marketplaces.
+These sites specialize in giving cash for used electronics, and some will even pay for broken or outdated items.
 A few popular options:

-- Decluttr: This site buys your old cell phones, tablets, computers, gaming hardware and more.
-Just tell them what you have, ship for free, and get paid by direct deposit, PayPal or check.
+- Decluttr: This site buys your old cell phones, tablets, computers, gaming hardware, and more.
+Tell them what you have, ship for free, and get paid by direct deposit, PayPal, or check.

-- BuyBackWorld: Earn cash for smartphones, tablets, computers, gaming consoles and other devices in any condition.
-They pay by check or PayPal and offer a highest price guarantee.
+- BuyBackWorld: Earn cash for smartphones, tablets, computers, gaming consoles, and other devices in any condition.
+They pay by check or PayPal and offer a high-price guarantee.

 - SellCell: This site compares buyback offers from multiple companies to get you the best deal on your old phones, tablets, smartwatches, and more.